obenland/the-bootstrap/readme.txt

 Due to design restrictions in Bootstrap, the navigation menu can only be two levels deep, while parent menu items only serves as a headline for the child menu items and can not be accessed over the navigation menu.
 The Footer Menu is best suitable for short menues with just a few links.
 It replaces the credits section, once a menu has been assigned to the location.
 It will hold only top level nav items.
+The Bootstrap does not include the Glyphicon Icon set, which comes with Bootstrap from Twitter, since its license is GPL-incompatible.
+Themes hosted by the WordPress Theme Repository and all embundled resources must be fully GPL-compatible.

 = License =
 Unless otherwise specified, all the theme files, scripts and images are licensed under GNU General Public Licemse.
 The exceptions to this license are as follows:
 * Bootstrap by Twitter is licensed under the GPL-compatible [http://www.apache.org/licenses/LICENSE-2.0 Apache License v2.0]
-* The script html5.js is licensed under MIT
+* html5shiv is licensed under MIT
 * Twitter Icon: [https://twitter.com/about/resources/logos]

 = Translations =